sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0828 1649

+Work on a memo on how to program your own virtual worlds from scratch.

-1. Light bounces off a tree and passes through a tiny hole in a very dark room and is projected onto the back wall.
+1. Light bounces off a tree and passes through a tiny pinhole in a very dark room and is projected onto the back wall.
 Surprisingly, the image of the tree on the wall is upside down.

-You can try this yourself:
+2. You can try this yourself:
     1. on a bright and sunny day
     2. cover up the windows in a room
     3. make a very tiny hole for light to come through